HarshitDawar55/DockerFile/README.md

 * It is the advanced way to create a docker image as we can specify many advanced options in the docker file directly.

-* It provides the capability to create a docker image for a particular use case. **For example, Just to host a webserver & soon as the webserver fails, the container fails and control is removed from the container and many more.** <i> I have uploaded the Docker File for the same. </i>
+* It provides the capability to create a docker image for a particular use case. **For example, Just to host a Webserver & soon as the Webserver fails, the container fails and control is removed from the container and many more.** <i> I have uploaded the Docker File for the same. </i>

 # Important points to execute any of the Docker File!

+* To run any of the docker file present in this repository, I would suggest that for each docker file create an separate folder.

+*

 # LICENSE for this Repository!